auth0/docs/hrd.md

 * You could use non-human-readable connection names and use some external mechanism to map these to users (e.g. through a primary verification, out of band channel for example).

-##Option 2: using the Login Widget
+##Option 2: using the Auth0Lock

-The [Login Widget](login-widget2) has built in functionality for identity provider selection.
+The [Auth0Lock](lock) has built in functionality for identity provider selection.
 For social connections it will show logos for all those enabled in that particular app.

-An additional feature in the widget is the use of email domains as a way of routing authentication requests.
+An additional feature in the Auth0Lock is the use of email domains as a way of routing authentication requests.
 Enterprise connections in Auth0 can be mapped to `domains`.
 For example, when configuring an ADFS or a SAML-P identity provider:

 ![](https://cldup.com/k_LcfC8PHp.png)